 Russ: What’s One Challenge That You’re Working Through Right Now?

-Diana: One thing we’re still trying to figure out is what department owns one-off pieces of content that pertain to specific deals, is it product marketing or sales and sales engineering?
-For example this might be one-off proposals or a case study to expand an account.
-One-offs are tricky because we always need to determine, “is it worth our time to do it for one deal if it won’t be used again?”
-We’re always thinking about how we can reuse pieces of content, but we need to be realistic when considering if other reps will actually use it when selling.
+Diana: One thing we’re still trying to figure out is what department owns one-off pieces of content that pertain to specific deals.
+Is it product marketing or sales and sales engineering?
+For example, this might be a one-off proposal or a case study to expand an account.
+One-offs are tricky because we always need to determine, “Is it worth our time to do it for one deal if it won’t be used again?”.
+We’re always thinking about how we can reuse pieces of content.
+But we also need to be realistic when considering if other reps will actually use it when selling.

 Now that we’ve accumulated a library of core collateral that everyone who sells Segment is using, we’re going to be focusing even more on specific topics or objections that can cause leaks in our funnel.
 Building out that library of core collateral is something I wish we started sooner.
 It’s been really valuable for our organization to get a common set of reusable content for all our reps, and now it’s time to get more granular.